trates-x/Dor/README.md

 CLI client for a certain Indonesian mobile internet service provider.

-# How to get environtment Variables
-Copy the provided environment variables and paste it into a text file named `.env` in the same directory as `main.py`.
-You can use nano or any text editor to create the file.

 # How to run with TERMUX
 1. Update & Upgrade Termux